translate/l10n-guide/docs/guide/variables_programmers.rst

     msgid "%s returned %s after %s"
     msgstr "Returning %2s was %1s after %3s"

-As you can see by allowing reordering the translator can convery the message in the structure of their language.
+As you can see by allowing reordering the translator can convert the message in the structure of their language.

 Check with the implementation of Gettext (or other localisation framework) on